Decathlon (retailer): Locations

 As of May 2021, Decathlon operated 1,655 Decathlon stores worldwide in nearly 1,000 cities and 65 countries.

-Online delivery has been introduced in Australia, Bangladesh, Belgium, Brazil, Bulgaria, Czech Republic, Chile, Colombia, Estonia, France, Germany, Greece, Hong Kong SAR, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Mainland China, Mexico, Netherlands, Poland, Portugal, Philippines, Romania, Singapore, Spain, Taiwan, Turkey, Ukraine, United Kingdom, and recently, Egypt, Malaysia, Thailand, Vietnam, and parts of Canada (Ontario & Quebec).
+Online delivery has been introduced in Australia, Bangladesh, Belgium, Brazil, Bulgaria, Canada, Croatia, Czech Republic, Chile, Colombia, Costa Rica, Estonia, France, Germany, Greece, Hong Kong SAR, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Kazakhstan, Latvia, Lebanon, Mainland China, Mexico, Netherlands, Poland, Portugal, Philippines, Romania, Serbia, Singapore, Slovenia, Spain, Taiwan, Turkey, Ukraine, United Kingdom, and recently, Egypt, Malaysia, Thailand, and Vietnam.

-In India, Decathlon products may be purchased directly through their stores, after a change in India's FDI policy and approval for Decathlon in February 2013.
-In addition to this, Decathlon products are also available online through their online resellers.

-In late 2016, an online-only delivery service was introduced in Tunisia in preparation for the opening in Tunis of its first store.

-The first store opened in November 2017 in Tunis City commercial center in Tunis.
-A second location opened in April 2018 in the country situated in La Marsa.
+The first store in Tunisia opened in November 2017 in Tunis.

 In February 2017, they opened the first store in Bogota, Colombia in the mall Parque La Colina.

-In July 2017, Decathlon entered the Philippine market with a location at Festival Mall in Filinvest Corporate City, Alabang, Muntinlupa, and in Tiendesitas, Pasig.
+In July 2017, Decathlon entered the Philippine market with a location at Festival Mall, Muntinlupa and at Tiendesitas, Pasig.

 In August 2017, the company announced it would open its first Canadian store in Brossard, Quebec during the spring of 2018.

-In November 2017, Decathlon entered the Indonesia market.
+In early-2017, Decathlon stores were opened in both Ghana and South Africa.
+In November 2017, Decathlon entered the Indonesian market.

 Their first Australian store opened in Tempe, Sydney, NSW, in December 2017.
 After two years in the Australian market, the viability of the Australian business is under question after posting a trading loss of $19,563,819 (Australian dollars) in two years of trading.

 In April 2018, the company announced it would open its first store in Kyiv, Ukraine, in the first months of 2019.
+In November 2018, Decathlon opened its first store in Greece, Corinthe.

 In 2019, the company opened stores in Ireland; Vietnam; Bangladesh; Malta; and Serbia.
-The company also opened stores in the United States (California).
+The company also opened U.S. stores in California, which later closed in 2022.
 In an earlier attempt to enter the US market, it acquired the 18 Boston, Massachusetts area locations of MVP Sports Stores in 1999, rebranded them under the Decathlon brand, and subsequently closed those stores by 2006.

+The first store in Kazakhstan was opened in 2020 in Almaty.
+Now there are 2 stores in the country.

 In November 2020, the first Decathlon store opened in Riga, Latvia.

 Decathlon was supposed to open in Mauritius in April 2021 but due to the lockdown, the grand opening was on 13 May 2021.

 In April 2021, the first Decathlon store opened in Saudi Arabia, Jeddah.